plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Why do i have to migrate my database?
 -------------------------------------

-TODO: Explain why it is necessary to do a migration, add explanation given in https://blog.gocept.com/2018/06/07/migrate-a-zope-zodb-data-fs-to-python-3/ here.

-To understand the problem that arises when migrating a zodb from python2 to python3, this `introduction <https://blog.gocept.com/2018/06/07/migrate-a-zope-zodb-data-fs-to-python-3/>`_ and the following example helped me a lot.
+To understand the problem that arises when migrating a zodb from python2 to python3, this `introduction <https://blog.gocept.com/2018/06/07/migrate-a-zope-zodb-data-fs-to-python-3/>`_ and the following example will help.

 When pickling an object the datatypes and values are stored.